 3. What is the stage of my disease?

 Fundamental to understanding the nature of your disease.
 Stage confirms the extent of your disease, i.e. how far has it spread.
 Again this will drive treatment plans and long-term outlooks.
 Scans are really important in determining the Stage of your cancer – check out my scans post here.
 Read more here on Staging

 Many NET patients will have been experiencing symptoms prior to diagnosis, perhaps for some time.
 It’s possible these symptoms form part of what is known as a ‘Syndrome’ and there are several associated with NETs.
 Syndromes are mostly caused by the effects of over-secretion of hormones from the tumours, a hallmark of Neuroendocrine disease.
 Carcinoid Syndrome is the most common but there are many more depending on the primary location.
-Read more here – NET Syndromes.
+NECs are not normally hormonal in behaviour but read more here – NET Syndromes.

 5. What is my treatment plan, and what are the factors that will influence my eventual treatment?
 When will I start treatment